polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ## The internals of the process

-If we start out imagining a client creating an invocation the process becomes as follows.
+If we start out imagining a client creating a Hyperlambda invocation to another server the process becomes as follows.

 1. The client's Hyperlambda payload is cryptographically signed with his private key
 2. The payload is transmitted to the server
 3. The server verifies that the cryptographic signature is valid
-4. The server verifies no payloads with the same **[.request-id]** has not been successfully executed before
+4. The server verifies no payloads with the same **[.request-id]** has been successfully executed before
 4. The server looks up the execution rights associated with the public key
 5. The Hyperlambda in the payload is executed, _only_ allowing for the slots that are _"whitelisted"_ to be executed
 6. A receipt containing the cryptographically signed payload is persisted on the server